veldurai1985/Python_Assignment_8/README.md

 #### Resampling

-Use the [imbalanced learn](https://imbalanced-learn.readthedocs.io) library to resample the LendingClub data and build and evaluate logistic regression classifiers using the resampled data.

-You need to:

-1. Oversample the data using the `Naive Random Oversampler` and `SMOTE` algorithms.

-2. Undersample the data using the `Cluster Centroids` algorithm.

-3. Over- and undersample using a combination `SMOTEENN` algorithm.

-Use the above to answer the following questions:

 * Which model had the best balanced accuracy score?
->
+    - Of all the models, Naive Random Oversampling and SMOTE Oversampling have the best accuracy score (0.9936781215845847)

 * Which model had the best recall score?
+    - Of all the models, Naive Random Oversampling, SMOTE Oversampling and SMOTEENN have the best recall score (0.99) for all the classification (High_Risk, Low_Risk and Combined Avg).
 >
 * Which model had the best geometric mean score?
+    - Except Simple Logistic Regression, All the models have the best geo score (0.99) for all the classification (High_Risk, Low_Risk and Combined Avg).

 #### Ensemble Learning

-In this section, you will train and compare two different ensemble classifiers to predict loan risk and evaluate each model.
-You will use the `balanced random forest classifier` and the `easy ensemble AdaBoost classifier`.

-Use the above to answer the following questions:

 * Which model had the best balanced accuracy score?
     - Between Balanced Random Forest Classifier and an Easy Ensemble AdaBoost classifier mode, Easy Ensemble AdaBoost Classifier has a better balanced accuracy score (0.9931452145768576).
 But, the difference is not much and it is too close.
    - Balanced Random Forest Classifier = 0.9927988250218349 Vs Easy Ensemble AdaBoost Classifier = 0.9931452145768576

 * Which model had the best recall score?
-    - Both models have the same recall score for all of the parameters (High_Risk, Low_Risk and Avg)
+    - Both models have the same recall score for all of the parameters (High_Risk, Low_Risk and Combined Avg)
     - Balanced Random Forest Classifier
         - High_Risk_Recall = 0.99
         - Low_Risk_Recall  = 0.99